chartmogul/chartmogul-php/README.md

 ```

-All array results are wrapped with `Doctrine\Common\Collections\ArrayCollection` for ease of access.
+All array results are wrapped with [`Doctrine\Common\Collections\ArrayCollection`](http://www.doctrine-project.org/api/common/2.3/class-Doctrine.Common.Collections.ArrayCollection.html) for ease of access.
+See [Exceptoins](#exceptions) for a list of exceptions thrown by this library.

 ### Import API